olafloogman/functions-dotnet-liquidtransform/README.md

 # functions-dotnet-liquidtransform

 An Azure Function (v1) executing Liquid transforms using DotLiquid.
-Currently only transformations from JSON are supported.
-Support for XML transformations will be added in a future release.
-In the meantime XML is only supported as output format.
 In summary the following transformation types are supported:
 - JSON to JSON
 - JSON to XML
 - JSON to plain text
+- XML to JSON
+- XML to XML
+- XML to plain text

 The actual Liquid transforms should be stored in an Azure storage account.
 The Liquid transform uses the HTTP request body as input.